-2) Formal complaint
+Formal complaint

-Where the informal approach fails or if the harassment is more serious, you should bring the matter to the attention of a Senior Manager as a formal written complaint and again your confidential helper can assist you in this.
+Where the informal approach fails or if the harassment is more serious, you should bring the matter to the attention of the General Manager as a formal written complaint and again your confidential helper can assist you in this.
 If possible, you should keep notes of the harassment so that the written complaint can include:

-- a) the name of the alleged harasser;
+the name of the alleged harasser;

-- b) the nature of the alleged harassment;
+the nature of the alleged harassment;

-- c) the dates and times when the alleged harassment occurred;
+the dates and times when the alleged harassment occurred;

-- d) the names of any witnesses; and
+the names of any witnesses; and

-- e) any action already taken by you to stop the alleged harassment.
+any action already taken by you to stop the alleged harassment.

 On receipt of a formal complaint we will take action to separate you from the alleged harasser to enable an uninterrupted investigation to take place.
-This may involve a temporary transfer of the alleged harasser to another work area or suspension on contractual pay until the matter has been resolved.
+This may involve a temporary transfer of the alleged harasser to another work area or suspension with contractual pay until the matter has been resolved.